Pro Bono - Additional Information

 "Never doubt that a small group of thoughtful, committed citizens can change the world.

 Indeed, it is the only thing that ever has." ~ Margaret Mead

-NFPA's Pro Bono Co-Coordinators for 2014-2015 are Christine Flynn and Megan Pyle.
-They can be reached at email@example.com.
+NFPA's Pro Bono Co-Coordinator for 2018 is Christine Flynn.
+Christine and members of the pro bono committee can be reached at firstname.lastname@example.org.

 Duties and Responsibilities

 NFPA®'s Pro Bono Coordinator is responsible for researching and reviewing pro bono programs throughout the country in order to determine the types of programs available, the roles and responsibilities of paralegals in said programs, jurisdictional laws and rules governing the roles and responsibilities of paralegals involved in said programs; and new ways for paralegals to become involved in the delivery of pro bono services.